EmilGeorgiev/fdiff/Readme.md

 Now you should have **fdiff** command.

+## Configuration

+The file **config.yaml** contains configuration information:
+- **window_size** - is the number of bytes that are included in the window that going to be rolling/shifted through the data.
+- **min_size_chunk** - point how much must be the minimum size of a Chunk.
+- **max_size_chunk** - point how much must be the maximum size of a Chunk.
+- **fingerprint_break_point** - point when boundary of the chunks.
+When the hash value of the bytes in window are equal to fingerprint_break_point this means that the Chuncker should create a new chunk

 ## Example
 Let's see how the tool works.
 First prepare a big file that you will use.
 For example, you can download a sample file ("2mb text file") from here: https://www.learningcontainer.com/sample-text-file/